Why Did My Car Insurance Go Up?

-More drivers on the road means more accidents, which means more insurance claims the company has to pay out, resulting in — you guessed it — higher insurance rates for you (regardless if you were the one in the accident or not).
+And with more accidents come more insurance claims the company has to pay out, resulting in — you guessed it — higher auto insurance rates for you (regardless if you were the one in the accident or not).

-Blame Mother Nature.
-With natural disasters occurring more frequently over the last decade, car insurance companies are paying out more than years before.
+Mother Nature.
+With natural disasters occurring more frequently over the last decade, car insurance companies are receiving more claims than years before.
 Comprehensive coverage protects you from weather disasters such as hail storms, floods, tornadoes — which is favorable for you — but insurance companies are paying billions of dollars each year for car damages due to weather related incidents.
-That’s why you might see a price hike in your insurance rate.
+That’s why you might see an increase in your car insurance rate.

 You might be a great driver who avoids accidents and tickets year after year, but factors like the above, not to mention things like costlier accidents, insurance fraud and no-fault policies, could be to blame for the rise in your insurance rate.